zwiebert/tronferno-fhem/README.md

 ### Experimental FHEM modules  (10_Tronferno.pm and 10_Fernotron.pm)

 * Fhem module Fernotron  works with SIGNALduino.
-Module Tronferno works with Tronferno-MUC hardware
+Module Tronferno works with TronfernoMCU hardware device

 * how to install: see comments at top of the module files